-Who’s Involved?
-Infirmiers de Rue – an organisation focusing on street outreach – is leading work in Brussels.
-They are working in partnership with other organisations including Habitat et Humanisme, Le Forum, Archi Human, Rolling Douche, RBDH-BBRoW and the 4 Wings Foundation.
+Who’s involved?
+Infirmiers de Rue – an organisation focusing on street outreach – is leading the campaign in Brussels, in partnership with Habitat et Humanisme, Le Forum, Archi Human, Rolling Douche, RBDH-BBRoW and the 4 Wings Foundation.

-Infirmiers de Rue have already been running a Housing First programme helping those off the streets for several years.
+What’s next?
+Infirmiers de Rue have been running a Housing First programme helping those off the streets for several years – hear from people who have been supported into homes here.
 They are now working to increase the number of housing options available to move people off the streets quickly.

 The campaign will be joining the World’s Biggest Sleep out on the 9 December 2019 and lobbying for policy change.